homecon/homecon/installation/installation.md

 tail /usr/local/knxcontrol/smarthome/var/log/smarthome.log
 ```

+## Create an image
+At this step the base image is created.
+This is done on a different machine running some linux version.
+I used a bootable usb drive with Ubuntu 14.04.1.

+First shutdown yout pi using `sudo halt`.
+Wait until it has stopped and remove the sd card.
+Fire up your linux machine, insert the sd card but do not mount it.
+If the card is mounted automatically unmount it.

+We will resize the partition to around it's minimum size to be shure we can mount it on different sd cards.
+When inserted in a pi you can have it fill the entire space again using `sudo raspi-config`.
+Start gparted, all your partitions should show up now.
+Find the sd-card (probably /dev/hda1) select it and click "Resize/Move".
+Click the right black arrow and move it until the wanted size is obtained.
+Click "resize/move". and finally click "apply" and confirm to make the changes.

 ## Changing passwords
-At this step the base image is created after this you will have to change thing for your own system.
+After doing all this, or simply mounting the image, you will have to change thing for your own system.
 The first step is changing all passwords to more secure values.